biocompute-objects/bco-rag/docs/options.md

 ## Options

-The option picker interface can be navigated with the `n` or `down arrow` keys for the next option, `p` or `up arrow` key for the previous option, and the `Enter` key to choose the option.
+The option picker interface can be navigated with the `j` or `down arrow` keys for the next option, `k` or `up arrow` key for the previous option, and the `Enter` key to choose the option.
 If you choose the `Exit` option at any step in the process the program will exit with a status code of `0`.

 ### Data Loader